mibrs/GPC5L05/README.md

 This repo (short for repository) contains the activities for today's session.
 Download the repository as a zip file and then use its contents while working on the tasks outlined here in this readme file.

 #### What will you do today?
-- Revise and refine your skills you have done so far,
+- Revise and refine your skills you have learned so far,
   - Creating and maintaining a website using HTML
   - Making audio recordings with Audacity and publish the content on a website.
 Check the readme file for October 25th to refresh your memory.